TanStack/query/docs/src/pages/guides/infinite-queries.md

 - A `hasPreviousPage` boolean is now available and is `true` if `getPreviousPageParam` returns a value other than `undefined`.
 - The `isFetchingNextPage` and `isFetchingPreviousPage` booleans are now available to distinguish between a background refresh state and a loading more state

+> Note: When using options like `initialData` or `select` in your query, make sure when you restructure your data that it still includes `data.pages` and `data.pageParams` properties, otherwise your changes will be overwritten by the query in its return!

 ## Example

 Let's assume we have an API that returns pages of `projects` 3 at a time based on a `cursor` index along with a cursor that can be used to fetch the next group of projects: